-One of our boys has always been such a deep thinker.
-When he was 3 years old, watching a movie with him was a chore, because he would analyze every aspect of the plot.
-We would try to explain to him it was only a cartoon, without a ton of hidden meanings, but it was never enough.
-Even today he’s the analyzer of life.
+One of our boys has always been a deep thinker.
+When he was 3 years old watching a movie with him was a chore, because he would analyze every aspect of the plot.
+We would try to explain to him it was only a cartoon without a ton of hidden meanings, but it was never enough.
+Even today, he’s the analyzer of life – often the over-analyzer.
 He asks the deep questions.

-Personally, he takes after me (although he’s much deeper than I am).
-I’m a questioner too – and believe it’s been a help to me in life, ministry and leadership.
+Personally, he takes after me.
+I’m a questioner too and believe it’s been a help to me in life, ministry and leadership.
+But he’s much deeper than I am.

 The best questions get the best answers.